ikkxeer/Powershell-Useful-Scripts/README.md

 - ### Get-CPU-Temp.ps1
   Print CPU temperature in Celsius on terminal.

+- ### Get-HighResourcesProcess.ps1
+  Prints the 10 processes with the most CPU consumption in an orderly manner.

 - ### Get-Disk-Temp.ps1
   Print Disks temperature in Celsius on terminal.